-Yorkshire believe they signed one of the best glovemen in county cricket in Andrew Hodd – and from evidence of his first two years at Headingley, it is hard to argue against that view.
+Yorkshire believe they signed one of the best glovemen in county cricket in Andrew Hodd – and from evidence of his first three and a bit years at Headingley, it is hard to argue against that view.

 He arrived at Headingley on a month’s loan towards the end of the 2012 campaign to cover for the absence of Jonny Bairstow who had been recalled to the England Test team.

-But impress he did.
-Having scored a half-century on Championship debut against Derbyshire, he took five catches in the first innings, including a stunning one-handed effort off Ryan Sidebottom’s bowling.
+Having scored a half-century on Championship debut for the White Rose against Derbyshire, he took five catches in the first innings, including a stunning one-handed effort off Ryan Sidebottom’s bowling.

-Hodd played under 17s and 19s cricket with Andrew Gale, Tim Bresnan, Liam Plunkett and Joe Sayers in 2001 and 2003, and it seems Yorkshire also got themselves a winner to boot when he signed a permanent deal ahead of 2013.
+Hodd played under 17s and 19s cricket with Andrew Gale, Tim Bresnan, Liam Plunkett and former opener Joe Sayers in 2001 and 2003, and it seems Yorkshire also got themselves a winner to boot when he signed a permanent deal ahead of 2013.

 He had been around two County Championship winning campaigns with Sussex, particularly in 2007, two 40-over league successes at Hove and one Twenty20 Cup success.

 2001 – Toured Australia with England’s under 17s team in April before making his Second XI debut for Sussex later in the summer.